opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 *delay*
 .
 This information is displayed on the window statubar (the window must be created with the ``CV_GUI_EXPANDED`` flags).

-.. index:: createOpenGLCallback

 createOpenGLCallback
 ------------------------
+Creates a callback function called to draw OpenGL on top the the image display by ``windowname``.

 .. ocv:function:: void createOpenGLCallback( const string& window_name, OpenGLCallback callbackOpenGL, void* userdata CV_DEFAULT(NULL), double angle CV_DEFAULT(-1), double zmin CV_DEFAULT(-1), double zmax CV_DEFAULT(-1)

-    Creates a callback function called to draw OpenGL on top the the image display by ``windowname``.

     :param window_name: Name of the window.